 What’s the best way to spread news about your company?
-It’s to find and connect with bloggers who are knowledgable and experienced in your industry.
+It’s to find and connect with bloggers who are knowledgeable and experienced in your industry.

 Bloggers, both popular (in their circles) and well-known can do a lot to increase your company’s brand awareness and bring attention to your cause.
 Their ability to ignite interest in your brand is a result of hard work, yes, but it’s also a result of being social influencers and finding an appeal with your product or service that they want to share with their audience.